FusionCache/docs/docs/concepts.md

 Every object stored in the cache is assigned a unique identifier, called an ObjectID, or just OID.

 <br />
-An OID is a standard UUID v4, allowing Fusion to identify an object by its OID.
+An OID is a standard UUID (version 4), allowing Fusion to identify an object by its OID.
 As OIDs are unique, they can be used in set and map structures for efficient retrieval.

 When you store an object to the cache, Fusion assigns it an OID and the OID is returned in the response.
 You can use that OID with queries such as `GET`, `UPDATE` and `DELETE`.